• Mental Health

 What NOT to Say to Someone With Depression

-While offering support and kind words to someone with depression, there are sayings and phrases that are best avoided.
+While offering support and kind words to someone with depression, there are sayings and things you should not say to someone with depression, too.
 Primarily, avoid turning the focus on you, minimizing what they are going through, and offering unsolicited directives or solution-finding.

 Here are six things you shouldn’t say to someone with depression: